ymacias-1/hw02/README.md

 ![Graph showing trend of number of tourists that visit Uzbekistan](Tourists.png)

 This second plot shows a trend in the number of tourist visitors that go to Uzbekistan.
 The data starts from 1995 up to 2018.
+The number of tourists were rounded in order to show the data neatly.
+Refer to the original data source to know the actual numbers.

 Here is the link to original data source!'[DATA](http://data.un.org/)'